catcompany/mdclub/README.md

-# instant_message
+# MDClub

-A Flutter project for instant messaging, which is cross-platform.
+A Flutter project for MDClub bbs, which is cross-platform.

 ## Getting Started